shufflrr/userguide/src/shufflrr.md

 Now that your content is uploaded and sorted into folders, set the corporate brand identity - your fonts and colors.
 This can be done by an administrator in "Brand Central."

 Click the "Admin" icon and the "Brand Central" tab.
-The first three tabs are essentially empty when first opened.
+The first two tabs are essentially empty when first opened.

 ![Unpopulated Brand Central tabs](img/admin-brand-central-empty.png)